Ken Davis (journalist): Career

-Davis began his broadcasting career as a radio disc-jockey in Flagstaff and Phoenix, Arizona during his college years.
+Ken Davis began his broadcasting career as a radio disc-jockey in Flagstaff and Phoenix, Arizona during his college years.
 At the age of 20, he began anchoring the news on KOAI-TV (NBC) while completing his degree in Political Science at Northern Arizona University.

 Davis became a news producer, reporter, and writer at television stations such as KSBY in San Luis Obispo, California, KTLA, KNXT (now KCBS), and KCOP in Los Angeles as well as with CBS, NBC, and PBS networks.
 He was a producer with the "MacNeil/Lehrer Newshour", "Personalities", "I Witness Video", "Lifestyles of the Rich and Famous", "Real TV", and "EXTRA" as well as other programs and briefly hosted the PBS program "Why in the World?"

 Davis has written and produced hundreds of segments for cable channels such as Discovery, History, Biography, Animal Planet, The Travel Channel, and VH-1.
 He has also taught journalism classes at UCLA and USC and appeared in the Columbia motion picture, "Wrong Is Right".